Maram-Elsayed/Airbnb-New-User-Bookings-Kaggle/README.md

 My solution to Kaggle Airbnb new user booking challenge : https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings

 This solution got 0.82216 nDCCG score.

+Here is a link to sessions.csv file as it is to big to upload: https://drive.google.com/open?id=1a7tLQSLwDobdv_Omu0rhGjjd-g5HZE7z

                                                    Airbnb New User Bookings